 Treehouse Foods, Inc.

-Robbins Arroyo LLP: TreeHouse Foods, Inc. (THS) Misled Shareholders According to a Recently Filed Lawsuit
+Robbins Arroyo LLP: TreeHouse Foods, Inc. (THS) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a lawsuit was filed against TreeHouse Foods, Inc. (NYSE: THS) in the Circuit Court of Cook County, Illinois—County Department, Chancery Division.
-The complaint is brought on behalf of TreeHouse Foods, Inc. and against certain current and former officers and directors of the company for breaches of fiduciary duties, unjust enrichment, and corporate waste.
+Robbins Arroyo LLP announces that a class action complaint was filed against TreeHouse Foods, Inc. (NYSE: THS) in the U.S. District Court for the Northern District of Illinois.
+The complaint is brought on behalf of all purchasers of TreeHouse securities between February 1, 2016 and November 2, 2016, for alleged violations of the Securities Exchange Act of 1934 by TreeHouse’s officers and directors.
 TreeHouse operates as a food and beverage manufacturer in the United States and Canada.

 TreeHouse Accused of Misleading Investors About Its Acquisition Strategy